How can I connect power and water to a tiny home?

 Most tiny homes come standard with a composting toilet.
 However, you do have the option of plumbing in a macerating toilet if that’s what you’d prefer.
 These types of toilets function much the same as a traditional flushing toilet but require both full plumbing and an electrical hook up.

-You may however want the flexibility to move your tiny house to different areas of your block, away from the main house, especially if your plan is to use it as an Airbnb, farmstay or holiday rental.
+You may however want the flexibility to move your tiny house to different areas of your block, away from the main house, especially if your plan is to use it as an Airbnb, farmstay, granny flat or a holiday rental.
 If that’s the case, then the off-grid option may suit you better.

 Let’s take a closer look at both traditional and off-grid water and electricity options to help you decide which might be best for your tiny home.